A thousand bottles in Beijing: Hilton Food & Wine Experience XIII

 2007: The year I attended a seminar with Jeremy Oliver and later accidentally broke a bottle of Shiraz on the Hilton’s marble staircase

-2008: The year Yiftach Bar described a Louis Latour Chardonnay as a “white wine with balls.”
+2008: The year Yiftach Bar described a Louis Latour Chardonnay as a ‘white wine with balls.’

-You can also sign up for my free newsletter here.
+Sign up for the Grape Wall newsletter here.
 Follow Grape Wall on LinkedIn, Instagram, Facebook and Twitter.
-And see sibling sites World Marselan DayWorld Baijiu Day and Beijing Boyce.
-Reach Grape Wall via grapewallofchina (at) gmail.com.
+And see my sibling sites World Marselan DayWorld Baijiu Day and Beijing Boyce.
+Grape Wall has no advertisers, so if you find the content useful, please help cover the costs via PayPal, WeChat or Alipay.
+Contact Grape Wall via grapewallofchina (at) gmail.com.

 Be the first to comment